M-erb/merb.dev/src/content/blog/deep-clone-javascript.md

 console.log(personB.age) // returns 30, yay no side effects!
 ```

-This solution gets the job done but with data loss and [benchmarks](https://jsben.ch/bWfk9) show this is most likely the slowest solution.
+This solution gets the job done but with data loss and <a href="https://jsben.ch/bWfk9" target="_blank">benchmarks</a> show this is most likely the slowest solution.
 I cannot state enough, please do not use this option.

 ### 2. Use a library

 There are many libraries that can do this.
-A very popular one is [lodash](https://github.com/lodash/lodash) which contains many utility functions for working with objects and arrays.
-I would recommend using the [lodash-es](https://www.npmjs.com/package/lodash-es) though if you are using esmodules as it is treeshakeable.
+A very popular one is <a href="https://github.com/lodash/lodash" target="_blank">lodash</a> which contains many utility functions for working with objects and arrays.
+I would recommend using the <a href="https://www.npmjs.com/package/lodash-es" target="_blank">lodash-es</a> though if you are using esmodules as it is treeshakeable.

 ```javascript
 import { cloneDeep } from 'lodash-es'